omarboukhris/GrammarParser/README.md

 S -> //S is a non terminal.
     a.
-S b. | // This is a production rule, '|' is the OR operator '' // epsilone/empty production rule a.("a") //terminals/tokens are regex for efficiency purposes b.("b") //{a., b.} are terminals
+S b. | // This is a production rule, '|' is the OR operator '' // epsilone/empty production rule a.("a") //terminals/tokens are regex for efficiency/convenience purposes
+b.("b") //{a., b.} are terminals
 ```